tablelandnetwork/docs/docs/contribute/guidelines.md

 All headings / titles should follow sentence case.
 Namely, do not capitalize the page like a title but as a sentence.
 As an example, this page's primary heading is `How to contribute` and **_not_** `How to Contribute`.
 Research suggests that sentence case is more readable, and [Stripe's best-in-class docs](https://stripe.com/docs/products-prices/how-products-and-prices-work) do the same.

-Also, the primary h1 heading in markdown (`#`) is reserved for the page's title.
-You **cannot use `#` in your markdown pages**.
-Instead, all headings must be an h2 (`##`) or smaller (up to an h6).
-If a primary heaing is used, the header content will not render in the table of contents on the right-hand side.
-One other potentially useful customization is redefining heading anchor links — perhaps if a header is too verbose, you can customize it: `## Hello {#my-custom-id}`
+Also, the primary `h1` heading in markdown (`#`) is reserved for the page's title.
+You **should not use `#` in your markdown pages**.
+Instead, all headings must be an `h2` (`##`) or smaller (up to an `h6`).
+If a primary heading is used, the header content will not render in the table of contents on the right-hand side.
+One other potentially useful customization is redefining heading anchor links—perhaps if a header is too verbose, you can customize it: `## Hello {#my-custom-id}`

 ### Front matter

-Every markdown page should include [front matter](https://docusaurus.io/docs/next/markdown-features#front-matter) at the beginning of the document.
+Every markdown page should include [front matter](https://docusaurus.io/docs/next/markdown-features#front-matter) at the beginning of the document, which should be valid YAML and between triple dashed lines (`---`).
 This information is used to generate site metadata (for [SEO](https://docusaurus.io/docs/next/seo)) as well as the contents and routes.
-This page has the following front matter:
+For example, this page has the following front matter:

 ```md
 ---